RajendharAre/AlgoView/FIREBASE_OAUTH_SETUP.md

 5. Add the following authorized domains:
    - localhost (for development)
    - 127.0.0.1 (for development)
+   - localhost:5175 (for development)
-   - Your production domain (e.g., your-app.firebaseapp.com)
+   - Your production domain (e.g., algorithm-visualizer-b963c.firebaseapp.com)

 ## GitHub Authentication Setup